-• Data Users: N/A
+Data Users: N/A

+Facility: ARM User Facility

-Facility:ARM Climate Research FacilitySteward:Biological and Environmental Research
+Steward: Biological and Environmental Research

 DOE seeks to inform energy decisions by providing scientific knowledge and tools to understand the role of energy production and use in a changing climate and to project the impacts of climate change on future energy systems.
-In support of this objective the Atmospheric Radiation Measurement (ARM) Climate Research Facility is an integrated composite of highly instrumented research sites located in climatically important geographical regions of the earth.
-In-situ and remote sensed measurements and associated data products are designed to improve the representation, in climate models, of clouds and aerosols, precipitation, extreme weather events and their interactions and coupling with the Earth's surface.
-This scientific infrastructure includes fixed research sites in four climate regimes, three mobile facilities, an aerial facility, and a data archive; all are available for use by scientists worldwide as a scientific user facility.

-The four fixed ARM sites are situated in climatically distinct locations to sample continental and marine conditions in tropical, mid-latitude, and Arctic environments (US Southern Great Plains; Tropical Western Pacific; North Slope of Alaska; and the Eastern North Atlantic).
+In support of this objective the Atmospheric Radiation Measurement (ARM) User Facility is an integrated composite of highly instrumented research sites located in climatically important geographical regions of the earth.
+In-situ and remotely sensed measurements and associated data products are designed to improve the representation, in climate models, of clouds and aerosols, precipitation, extreme weather events and their interactions and coupling with the Earth's surface.
+This scientific infrastructure includes fixed research sites in three climate regimes, three mobile facilities, an aerial facility, and a data center; all are available for use by scientists worldwide as a scientific user facility.
+The three fixed ARM sites are situated in climatically distinct locations to sample continental and marine conditions in different environments (US Southern Great Plains; North Slope of Alaska; and the Eastern North Atlantic).
 ARM also has an aerial measurement capability and three mobile facilities that can be used in experiments across the globe.
-While two of the mobile facilities are deployed for 6-12 month durations, the third mobile facility will be installed at Oliktok, Alaska, for an extended multi-year deployment.
-Scanning radars at each of the ARM fixed and mobile sites provide a unique capability for high resolution delineation of cloud dynamical evolution, morphology, and radiative properties, in support of both the atmospheric sciences and climate modeling.
-The simultaneous and parallel operation of multiple radar and lidar systems, capturing continuous data streams provides an unparalleled capability for "interrogating" the three dimensional temporal evolution of individual clouds and their interactions with the larger associated weather systems.
-Additional measurements include surface and near-surface observations of e.g., turbulent heat fluxes, carbon flux, aerosol, methane, soil moisture, and/or surface temperature are often co-located with ARM instrumentation.
+While two of the mobile facilities are deployed on a proposal-driven basis for 6-24 month durations, the third mobile facility is currently installed at Oliktok, Alaska, for an extended multi-year deployment.
+Scanning and vertically pointing radars at each of the ARM fixed and mobile sites provide a unique capability for high resolution delineation of cloud dynamical evolution, morphology, and radiative properties in support of both the atmospheric sciences and climate modeling.
+The simultaneous and parallel operation of multiple radar and lidar systems, capturing continuous data streams, provides an unparalleled capability for "interrogating" the three dimensional temporal evolution of individual clouds and their interactions with the larger associated weather systems.
+Additional measurements include surface and near-surface observations of turbulent heat fluxes, carbon flux, aerosol, methane, soil moisture, and soil temperature.
+ARM's newest capabilities include a high-resolution modeling component that ties together observational data and large-eddy simulation modeling to support the study of atmospheric processes and high performance computing resources that enable users to more easily work with large volumes of ARM data.

-• On-Site Users: An individual who is physically present at the facility at least once during the reporting period to conduct research on an active, peer-reviewed project.
+- On-Site Users: An individual who is physically present at the facility at least once during the reporting period to conduct research on an active, peer-reviewed project.
 Access is requested via the web-based Site Access Request form.

-The facility shall count each user who has completed registration and appropriate training.

-- Remote Users: An individual who remotely accesses the facility at least once during the reporting period, including to modify the operation of baseline instruments and/or investigator owner instruments, or to engage in remote use of the ARM Computing systems.
-Access requests for the former activity must be submitted through the web-based Intensive Operations Period (IOP) Request form and reviewed for scientific merit and logistic impact.
-Requests for computation resources use the Site Access Request form and are reviewed for scientific merit. - Data Users: An individual who remotely downloads data from ARM Data Archive or uses data extraction tools supported by the facility during the current reporting year; web-based registration is required and the research project description is peer reviewed.
+The facility shall count each user who has completed registration and appropriate training. - Remote Users: An individual who has been granted authority to participate remotely in experimental planning, execution, and data analysis of an approved research project through an approved Intensive Observation Period (IOP) request.
+Or an individual who remotely accesses the facility at least once during the reporting period, including to modify the operation of baseline instruments and/or investigator owner instruments, or to engage in remote use of the ARM computing resources.
+The facility shall count each user based on approved IOP, Site Access Request, or Computing Resources web forms. - Data Users: An individual who remotely downloads data from ARM Data Center for scientific research and/or uses data extraction tools supported by the facility during the current reporting year.
+This includes ARM facility staff who are involved in the development of synthesis products, value-added products, instrument performance analysis, and uncertainty quantification.
+The facility shall count each user through the web-based data access/user registration form.